Pinoccio/hardware-backpack-template/documentation/Backpackbus Protocol.rst

 The parity used is odd, meaning that the total number of ones in the data bits plus parity bit should be odd.

+When a slave receives a byte with an incorrect parity value, it should complete send the stall and ready bits as normal and then send a nack bit and the "Parity error" error code (see below).

 .. admonition:: Rationale: Odd parity

         The parity bit is chosen such that when no slaves are participating on